kirjavascript/cakeybar/src/system-tray/README.md

-originally taken from (public domain) https://github.com/thatsmydoing/rusttray
+originally taken from https://github.com/thatsmydoing/rusttray and modified

-modified for cakeybar